beemo/webpack-simple-starter/README.md

 This is a clone of SinanMtl's much-appreciated webpack-simple-starter.
-I was using the vue-cli webpack template, but growing tired of Vuejs's more "interesting" features.
+I was using the vue-cli webpack template, but was growing tired of Vuejs's more "interesting" features.
 There are only 3 changes to the master:

 1. "npm start" script aliased to "npm run dev".
 2. Disabled autoOpenBrowser for dev env.